Duration: 2 Days Classroom or 16 hours Online

 The course teaches how to conceive, design and implement new process control, advanced control and communications-related applications using OPC, level-3 computers and DCS/PLC.

+At the end of the course, attendees will clearly understand important concepts about OPC and its use in the industry.
 Attendees will be able to connect any OPC server together, transfer data two-way to DCS/PLC, perform custom calculations directly on an OPC server and then talk to the DCS, decipher, troubleshoot and solve OPC problems.
+Attendees will understand COM, DCOM, DA, HDA, UA, AE and all commonly used OPC concepts.

 Attendees will have the skills and knowledge to develop new applications using OPC, save costs using modern OPC technology and implement new APC and primary control schemes faster and with lower costs.
-The following topics are covered in this course:

-OPC (OLE for Process Control) is a modern and powerful communication protocol used in industrial automation.
-It enables seamless data transfer between different control systems (such as DCS/PLC) and host computers, allowing for more efficient and reliable process control.
+OPC OLE for Process Control is a modern and powerful communication protocol used in industrial automation.
+It enables seamless data transfer between different control systems such as DCS/PLC and host computers, allowing for more efficient and reliable process control.

 OPC technology simplifies data exchange between devices and control systems, improves communication reliability, and supports real-time data monitoring and advanced control schemes, thus optimizing operations and reducing costs.